Aerial view of Jack London Square including harbor with boats.

 In its early days, the Port of Oakland aimed to curate a collection of maritime artifacts (such as the USS Potomac which is docked at the waterfront), seafaring-themed restaurants, and Jack London memorabilia to emphasize Oakland’s maritime history.
 Anchoring this effort was Heinold’s First and Last Chance Saloon, which opened in 1865 and still exists today.
 London spent time at the bar during his youth and Heinold, the owner, is rumored to have given him money to go to college.

 By the 1980s, Jack London Square had not seen the growth the City desired.
 Changing strategies, the Port of Oakland began pursuing commercial and retail projects.
 The maritime features were neglected in favor of business developments to attract tourists and shoppers.
-These efforts faced limited success, and in the early 2000s, the Port decided to sell parts of the Square to companies who developed retail and service businesses which also struggled.
+These efforts faced limited success, and in the early 2000s, the Port decided to sell parts of the Square to companies that developed retail and service businesses which also struggled.
 Though Jack London Square remains a patchwork of restaurant and retail enterprises, it is an entertaining district for tourists and Oakland residents alike.

 Cover image credit: Visit Oakland